williamFalcon/DeepRLHacks/README.md

       - Is your policy ever doing the right thing??
     - Look at episode length (sometimes more informative than episode reward).
       - if on game you might be losing every time so you might never win, but... episode length can tell you if you're losing SLOWER.
-      - Might see a episode length improvement in the beginning but maybe not reward.
+      - Might see an episode length improvement in the beginning but maybe not reward.

 ## Policy gradient diagnostics